Natural Convection Heat Transfer from an Isothermal Plate: Discussion

 Evidence from Lloyd and Moran~\cite{lloyd1974natural}, and statements in Fujii and Imura~\cite{fujii1972natural} and Churchill and Chu~\cite{churchill1975correlating}, that the laminar-turbulent transition was irrelevant to natural convection heat transfer were published in the early 1970s.
-Yet the belief that it governs external plate natural convection has persisted~\cite{goldstein_lau_1983,rohsenow1998handbook,KITAMURA2015320}.
+Yet, belief that it governs external plate natural convection heat transfer has persisted~\cite{goldstein_lau_1983,rohsenow1998handbook,KITAMURA2015320}.

 Much of the subsequent natural convection literature investigates local flow properties.
-Such studies do not inform this investigation's systemic-invariants analysis.
+Such studies do not inform this investigation's systemic-invariant analysis.
 However, streamlines photographs were crucial to characterizing the flow topologies and deriving the present formulas.